jorgebucaran/fisher/README.md

 fisher ls "^gitlab|fish-.*"
 ```

-### Removing packages
+### Removing plugins

-Remove packages using the `rm` command.
-If a package has dependencies, they too will be removed.
-If any dependencies are still shared by other packages, they will remain installed.
+Remove plugins using the `rm` command.
+If a plugin has dependencies, they too will be removed.
+If any dependencies are still shared by other plugins, they will remain installed.

 ```console
 fisher rm rafaelrinaldi/pure